 #1 Get hired with a legitimate company that specializes in virtual assistant / administrative assistant work.

-This is the quickest way to get started as an online administrative assistant because you don’t have to do a to of upfront work or training.
+This is the quickest way to get started as an online administrative assistant because a there are a lot of companies that take beginners.

 You do, however, have to show you can do basic administrative tasks.
 Here are some things to think about: